Covered in this article:

-When it comes to telephones, arguably the most basic of office tools, many businesses are already using VoIP.
+Many businesses are already using VoIP when it comes to telephones, arguably the most basic of office tools.

 4 – Embrace Power Savvy Hardware

 As mentioned above, using laptops instead of power-hungry desktops is a reliable fallback.
 This has also become a far more affordable option with laptop prices have dropped considerably.
 Beyond laptops, however, businesses can also opt for microcomputing devices such as the CloudGate X – a locally developed computer that uses less than ten percent of the electricity that a typical desktop requires.
 This type of energy-savvy device thus enables businesses to continue operating for a longer time (with much of the processing power and storage capabilities that traditional computers offer).

 5 – Migrate to the Cloud

-There are many business benefits associated with migrating to the Cloud, which has been written and spoken about exhaustively.
+Many business benefits are associated with migrating to the Cloud, which has been written and spoken about exhaustively.
 Yet for SA businesses, load shedding would arguably trump them all.
 In short, cloud migration is the process of partially or completely deploying an organization’s digital assets, services, IT resources or applications to the Cloud.
 For SA business owners, harnessing the Cloud, therefore, means that it’s someone else’s problem to keep the power going and ensure that the organisation/customer has access to the above mentioned digital assets, services, IT resources and applications.
 Indeed, it’s one of the major reasons why you pay a monthly fee for cloud services.
 For businesses that haven’t yet migrated to the Cloud, the transition can be relatively easy provided that you enlist a competent service provider/IT consultant.

 6 – Invest in Redundant Power – fight load shedding from within